tevelee/Eval/Documentation/Strongly-typed evaluator.md

 Let's find out why!
 A general addition operator (which looks like this `Variable<Double>("lhs") + Keyword("+") + Variable<Double>("rhs")`) would recognise the pattern `12 + 34`, but it also matches to `12 + 3`.
 What's what shortest means, the shortest match, in this case, is `12 + 3`, which - semantically - is an incorrect match.
 But don't worry, the framework already knows about this, so it sets the right value for your variables, even in the last place!
 * `acceptsNilValue` informs the framework if `nil` should be accepted by the pattern.
 For example, `1 + '5'` with the previous example (`Double + Double`) would not match.
 But, if the `acceptsNilValue` is defined, then the block would trigger, with `{'lhs': 1, 'rhs': nil}`, so you can decide by your own logic what to do in this case.
-* Finally, the `map` block can be used to further transform the value of your `Variable` before calling the block on the `Matcher`.
+* Finally, the `map` block can be used to further transform the value of your `Variable` before calling the block on the `Pattern`.
 Since map is a trailing closure, it's quite easy to add.
 For example, `Variable<Int>("example") { Double($0) }` would recognise only `Int` values, but would transform them to `Double` instances when providing them in the `variables` dictionary.
 This map can also return `nil` values but depends on your logic if you want to accept them or not.
 Side note: the previous map generates a `Variable<Double>` kind of variable instance.

 ### Specialised elements